Giuseppe Mario Urso

 Urso, a British-European citizen, moved from Italy to London to pursue a Postgraduate Diploma in Multimedia at Birkbeck College, followed by a Master's degree in Video at Middlesex University.

-His sculptures and installations have been exhibited in London, Helsinki, Mexico City, and lately at the Regional Cultural Centre, Letterkenny, Co.
-Donegal, Ireland.
+His sculptures and installations have been exhibited in London, Helsinki, Mexico City, Letterkenny, and lately at the Memorial da América Latina, São Paulo, Brazil

 Selected Exhibitions